Translated Extracts from Newspaper 'Vart Land' report on MEMENTO MORI exhibition.

 The bombs over Bagdad adding a dizzy reality to this exhibition.
 War kills quick.
 Sickness and accident

 can strike anytime.
-Memento Mori -
+Memento Mori - remember you will die.

 "Of course the fire was a disaster, but just a few days later I was to experience something far worse.